LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Add/Update Roles

-Updates the organization's default roles.
+Updates the organization's default roles for the provided organization Id.

 ### Endpoint